peter-hristov/arrange-and-traverse-algorithm/README.md

+# Dependencies

+See the ./build.sh script for instructions on how to build and install the dependencies locally.

 # Compile

-Here's how to compile the code with cmake, using CGAL version 6.0.1 and VTK 9.4.1
+## Without TTK

 Build version
 ```